lawrips/redis-stats/readme.md

 var redisStats = new RedisStats(
     {
-        servers: [{'host': 'localhost', 'port': 6379'}], // array of servers
+        servers: [{'host': 'localhost', 'port': 6379}], // array of servers
-        list: ['uptime\_in\_seconds','used_memory'], // list of redis parameters to monitor - full list is here http://redis.io/commands/INFO
+        list: ['uptime_in_seconds','used_memory'], // list of redis parameters to monitor - full list is here http://redis.io/commands/INFO
     });

 redisStats.initialize();